OPCFoundation/UA-EdgeTranslator/README.md

 ## Installation

 UA Edge Translator is available as a pre-built Docker container and will run on any Docker- or Kubernetes-enabled edge device.
 See "Packages" in this repo for details.

+## Provisioning
+UA Edge Translator supports provisioning via GDS Server Push functionality as described in part 12 of the OPC UA specification.
+Until an issuer certificate is provided in the issuer certificate store of UA Edge Translator, it is in provisioning mode and access to the WoT-Connectivity-related OPC UA nodes in its address space is restricted.
+An issuer certificate can be provided as part of the GDS Server Push mechanism or by manually copying a certificate into the issuer certificate store found in the /app/pki/issuer/certs directory.
+During provisioning, all client certificates are auro-approved by UA Edge Translator, but afterwards they need to be manually trusted by copying them from the rejected certificate store to the trusted certificate store.
+These stores can also be found in the /app/pki/ folder.

 ## Operation